AionNext/BizCod/Programming Guide/Logic.md

 In a computer system, any time a new context is created based on some model, it is said that the model has been instantiated.
 In practice, this instance usually has a data structure in common with other instances, but the values stored in the instances are separate.
 Changing the values in one instance will then not interfere with the values of some other instance.

-An instanc is a specific realization of any object.
+An instance is a specific realization of any object.
 An object may be varied in a number of ways.
 Each realized variation of that object is an instance.
 The creation of a realized instance is called instantiation.

 Instanciation instruction creates an instance of a class of data.
 Since class is just a template for data creation it does not hold any value; it is not a container.
 To create  a particular instance, BizCod provides `set instance` instruction.
 Here is an example: